ashwinv1184/FPGA-VSD-Projects/README.md

 ## Objective: Implement a UART loopback mechanism where transmitted data is immediately received back, facilitating testing of UART functionality.

 UART - Stands for Universal Asynchronous Receiver-Transmitter (Hardware Communication Protocol).
 It is similar to a working principle of bluetooth.
 It is a serial communicating device used for short distance communication between devices, commonly used in computers, chips, microcontrollers etc...
-It has two pins, the TX (Transmitter) and RX (Receiver).
+It has two pins, the TX (Transmitter) pin and RX (Receiver) pin.When the data is transmitted to the TX pin, it will instantly change its route path and receives the data to the RX pin of the respective module which is being programmed.

 ## Studying the exisiting code:

 The code has been studied and referred from the below link: